AKSW/LODVader/README.md

 In order to run the project you need to start the Jetty server using the following command:
 `mvn jetty:start`

- Now the server must be acessible at the address:
+ Now the server must be accessible at the address:
 `http://localhost:9090/LODVader/`.

  A good starting point is add a VoID, DCAT or DataID file to you customized cloud.
 After that, you can use the API: